ibm-cloud-docs/containers/network-cluster.md

 [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)

-To change the VLANs that a worker pool uses to provision worker nodes.
+To change the VLANs that a worker pool uses to provision worker nodes:

 1. List the names of the worker pools in your cluster.
     ```sh